ScroogeD2/owmidiconverter/README.md

   - **Error popup with "Error: Custom game settings too large":** A workshop rule is too large.
 This can be fixed by setting a lower value to Max Array Elements.
   - **Error in chat with "Error: Script too large":** Total element count is too large.
 To fix this, you must select a smaller time range with Start At and Stop At.
   - **Other:** Make sure that the text language of Overwatch and the language selected in the MIDI converter match.
 If your text language is Japanese (日本語) or Chinese (简体中文), [read this.](#known-issues)
-- (*Highly recommended*) To avoid crashes after restarting the custom game, you should press Back To Lobby instead of restarting if you are already in game.
 - Start the custom game.